 Delivery costs: Free Delivery

 The lining is essentially a cotton cloth with an impermeable plastic skin.
-By itself it is very plain and while you could use it as a curtain as it it would be rather boring (and difficult to work).
+By itself, it is very plain and while you could use it as a curtain as it would be rather boring (and difficult to work).
 As a backing it presents a neutral cream shade if you’re looking in from the outside and from the inside is only visible in its effects.

 The backing blocks light but also blocks heat which means you stay a little cooler in the summer and a little warmer in the winter which can cut your air conditioning and heating bills.

 - Indoor use only, will not withstand inclement weather

 - Special considerations: chronic illness related – hurt/help with nausea, migraine, pain, fatigue, acid-reflux

 At a cost of £3 a metre (plus hemming tape) a normal bedroom window would cost around £10 to blackout.
 Blackout curtains cost much more than ‘standard’ so this would represent a decent saving if you’re willing to put the time in build them.

 Product dimensions: 54″ or 137cm width

 Adds body and drape to the curtains.